 Both the McMinnville and Beaverton locations are open daily for a beer tasting or a meal.
 Golden Valley has full lunch and dinner menus that utilize plenty of local food.
 The company has its own gardens that supplied the kitchens with around 5,000 pounds of produce last year.

 In 2002 Golden Valley started its own cattle ranch.
 Cows graze on pastures and munch spent grain from the brewery.
 “That’s part of a sustainable circle that fits nicely with the whole program,” Kircher says.
 “It’s a true farm-to-table experience, even though our prices aren’t what you’d normally expect from a farm-to-table restaurant.
 We believe in providing real food at a good value for the guest.”

-Wolves & People Farmhouse Brewery (Newberg)
+Local Oregon hops are key at Wolves & People Farmhouse Brewery (Newberg)

 The “farmhouse” in Wolves & People Farmhouse Brewery refers to the style of beers brewed by founder Christian DeBenedetti.
 But visitors who come to quaff saisons, cezannes and other ales do so in another farm structure: a barn that’s been on this Newberg farm since 1912.

 Before opening the brewery in July 2016, DeBenedetti traveled the world studying traditional brewing technique.
 After spending several years working as a beer and travel writer (his book, The Great American Ale Trail, is now available), he decided to put his knowledge of brewing into practice.

 He knew he wanted to create the farmhouse-style ales he’d come to love in Europe.
 And there was no better place to do it than his parent’s barn.